EmreByrm/Simulink/README.md

 # Simulink
-In this section, there are power electronics simulation circuits.
+In this section, there are power electronics simulation circuits with Simulink 2017b.